 We won’t be able to undo years of negative thinking patterns in the span of a day.

-When we encounter a setback on your journey toward positive thinking, we don’t need to feel discouraged or ashamed.
-Remember, negative thoughts are often automatic, so it will take a long time to learn to recognize and change these unhelpful thought patterns.
+When we encounter a setback on our journey toward positive thinking, we don’t need to feel discouraged or ashamed.
+Remember, negative thoughts are often automatic.
+It may take a long time to learn to recognize and change these unhelpful thought patterns.

 5. Attend therapy